ccallawa/alyvix_doc/stylesheet.rst

 You can create a link to an existing anchor, for instance:
 :ref:`Getting Started <getting_started_top>`.
 Remember to remove the initial underscore from the anchor when you create a link reference.
+Also note that if the target of a link doesn't exist, Sphinx will not add that link, but it will still put the (unlinked) link text there.

 .. code-block::rst